lissi-id/lissi-connect-nodejs-sample/integration-guide.md

   - `error.ejs`
   - `user.ejs`

-## **`strategies/lissiOIDC.js`**
+## **`strategies/lissiConnectOidc.js`**

-This file defines and configures the passport strategy to a successful connection to Lissi Connect.
+This file defines and configures the passport strategy for a successful connection to Lissi Connect.
 We are using the pre-configured [`openid-client`](https://www.passportjs.org/packages/openid-client/) strategy to retrieves the information about the issuer through `/.well-known/` URLs specified by the issuer using the `Issuer.discover([issuer])` method

 > Note that these information are fetched asynchronously.
 Therefore we recommend to nest the strategy configuration in an asynchronous block\
     <pre>(async(err) => {